lemire/docker_programming_station/README.md

 This project provides a simple bash script that one can use to do programming tasks in a Docker environment capturing a standard Ubuntu distribution.

-You can simply copy the Dockerfile and run script in any repos:qitory.
+You can simply copy the Dockerfile and run script in any repository.
 The Dockerfile sets up an image (called by default programming_station-for-yourname).
 The image is built once when you first call the script.
 It contains the compilers and build tools.
 It does not contain your code: your code is meant to go in